OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 }
 ```

-To successfully fetch files, you will need to return a valid `access_token` via the `getAuthenticationToken` prop.
+In the above example, you will need to replace `<access_token>` with your valid access token for authentication to succeed.
+One way to quickly test a valid token is to sign-in to the [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
+Once signed-in, you can copy the access token for your account from the `access_token` query parameter.

 More information
 on acquiring valid authentication tokens for the Microsoft Graph can be found in [this tutorial](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).
 In the next section, we cover [selecting files with the File Browser SDK](select-files.md).

 <!-- {